Estimated read time: 9 minutes

 The Grid

-Tier 1 - Physical Requests represent physical items or services that local churches could provide to a family.
-These requests would not require a background check by your agency but may require the family needing assistance to sign a release of information.
+Tier 1 Requests represent physical items or services that local Churches could provide to a family.
+These requests would not require a background check by your Agency but may require the family needing assistance to sign a release of information.
+(Churches may require background checks for their own responders.)

-- Tier 2 - Relational Requests represent more relational needs of a family, provided by a church responder that first needs to complete an approval process by your agency.
+Tier 2 Requests represent more relational needs of a family, provided by a Church responder that first needs to complete an approval process by your Agency.

-- Tier 3 - Familial Requests address familial needs of a child or family and require responders to complete further training and licensing.
+Tier 3 Requests address familial needs of a child or family and require responders to complete further training and licensing.

-Requesting agency workers identify needs of local children and families, then go to CarePortal.org or the CarePortal app to submit a request for help that is approved and immediately sent to local churches.
-CarePortal can also facilitate and streamline volunteer recruitment and application processes that require screening and training (Tier 2 - Relational & Tier 3 - Familial Requests).
+Requesting Agency workers identify needs of local children and families, then go to CarePortal.org or the CarePortal app to submit a request for help.
+Each request is thoroughly vetted and approved before it is immediately sent to local Churches.

 One of the following purpose statements must be assigned to each request: